This article will show you how to delete your domain’s default Non-Editable DNS records.

 There are a few things to keep in mind about these changes:

 Setting the domain to ‘DNS Only’ does not destroy any hosted files (except on GreggPress plans) or any Custom DNS records you’ve set up previously.
-To recreate your DNS records for the domain, change the domain to ‘Fully Hosted’ once more.
+To make the domain ‘Fully Hosted,’ click the Edit button.
+This will re-create your domain’s DNS records.

 Keep in mind that this only impacts your web hosting service; other services such as email remain unaffected (this assumes you already have an active hosting plan on your account).
 You can purchase a Paid email plan if you have deleted your hosting plan but still wish to host email with GreggHost.